pyquil.quil module

 The Quil Program with the appropriate measure instruction appended, e.g. MEASURE 0 [1]

-measure_all(*qubit_reg_pairs: Tuple[Qubit | QubitPlaceholder | FormalArgument | int, MemoryReference | MemoryReference | Tuple[str, int] | List[Any] | str | None]) Program[source]
+measure_all(*qubit_reg_pairs: tuple[Qubit | QubitPlaceholder | FormalArgument | int, MemoryReference | MemoryReference | tuple[str, int] | list[Any] | str | None]) Program[source]

-Measures many qubits into their specified classical bits, in the order they were entered.
 If no qubit/register pairs are provided, measure all qubits present in the program into classical addresses of the same index.

 Parameters: